giannm2/projectPortfolio/README.md

 # Michael Giannattasio Project Portfolio

 Hi!
 My name is Michael Giannattasio.
-I recieved my B.S. in Mathematics with minors in Data Science and Economics from Rensselaer Polytechnic Institute (RPI) in 2024 and will have my M.S. in Business Analytics in Spring 2025.
+I recieved my B.S. in Mathematics with minors in Data Science and Economics from Rensselaer Polytechnic Institute (RPI) in 2024 and my M.S. in Business Analytics in Spring 2025.
+I am actively seeking a job!

 This GitHub page serves as a hub for some of the projects from my data science journey.
 These projects include both personal development of skills and the understanding of AI/ML algorithms and direct application of data science techniques to a myriad of problems and data sources.